kimmyd70/reading-notes/heroku.md

 If you know your laptop's IP:
 You can check it with your smartphone.
 Let's suppose, your laptop's IP address within your local network is 192.168.1.101.
 You can connect to your server through the 3000th port (for this particular example) by typing in your browser. `http://192.168.1.101:3000/`

-Log into Heroku on terminal to host it on thier cloud platform:
+Log into Heroku on terminal to host it on their cloud platform:

 `heroku login`